Enhex/Urho3D-Lightmap/README.md

 ---
 ### Description
-GPU Lightmap texture baking sample.
+Lightmap texture baking sample.
 Currently, this implementation is written more like a texture baker.
-It merely generates texture as how the object is lit and shadowed in the scene and does not look for the second UV texCoordinates as expected by the Urho3D lightmap shader.
+It generates direct lighting textures and does not look for the second UV texCoordinates as expected by the Urho3D lightmap shader.
 There is no GI implemented as yet.

 #### OpenGL Only
 I've applied the same changes to the hlsl shader, and for some reason, I only get black images from the view capture.
-I will not be pursuing this fix but will continue with the full implementation on OpenGL.
+I will not be pursuing this fix but will continue with the full implementation using OpenGL.

 ---
 ### Setup:
-* only one lightmap texture can be generated at a time, otherwise, the captured view images get dirty.
-For this reason, the **maxThreads_** variable is set to 1 in the LightmapCreator class.
+* only one direct lightmap texture can be generated at a time, otherwise, the captured view images result in inaccuracies.
-* all static models in the scene must have **ViewMask set to 0x01**.
+* all static models in the scene must have **ViewMask set to 0x01** (soon to be absolete).
 * output files are placed in the **Lightmap/BakedTextures** folder.

 ---